-Corporate governance information including details of board or governing body members and other key personnel.
-Include an explanation of your internal structure and how the structure relates to roles and responsibilities.
-For clinical commissioning groups (CCGs), also include details of the general practices who are members of the CCG.
-Include details of any charities.
+Corporate governance information including details of board members and other key personnel.
+Include an explanation of your internal structure, how the structure relates to roles and responsibilities and details of any committee or partnership.

-Gender pay gap reporting
+· Gender pay gap reporting

 Read the Government's guidance on the gender pay gap reporting to find out what information you need to publish.
 Publish this data annually if you have a head count of 250 staff or more.